ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/windows-backdoor-account-registry-persistence-investigation/investigation-walkthrough.md

 | Execution | **PowerShell (T1059.001)** | Encoded PowerShell execution was used to run attacker-controlled logic. |
 | Command and Control | **Application Layer Protocol: Web (T1071.001)** | Outbound web communication confirmed attacker command-and-control. |

-**Note:** This section provides a high-level summary of observed ATT&CK tactics and techniques.
-For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

 ---